Best Reverse Hyperextension Machines – Reviewed & Rated

 With a max weight capacity of 250 lbs., it’s not really suited for a commercial setting.
-But with the folding design for the perfect usable storage length, and the 44 lbs. weight, it is ideal for a home gym setup or a small basement or apartment gym.
+But with the folding design and the 44 lbs. weight, it is ideal for a small basement gym or an apartment gym.

 You can fold it and it will slip into a corner of the room innocuously.